For a broader overview please visit the navigation page .

 Licensing #

-The license key can be passed via the following command-line flags: --license
+The license key can be specified with the help of the following command-line

 , --licenseFile